nem035/page-rank-fun/README.md

 - Original Paper

 > We assume page A has pages T1...Tn which point to it (i.e., are citations).
 The parameter d is a damping factor which can be set between 0 and 1.
 We usually set d to 0.85.
-There are more details about d in the next section.
-Also C(A) is defined as the number of links going out of page A. The PageRank of a page A is given as follows:

 - Wikiedia

 > The PageRank theory holds that an imaginary random surfer who is randomly clicking on links will eventually stop clicking.
 The probability, at any step, that the person will continue is a damping factor `d`.
 Various studies have tested different damping factors, but it is generally assumed that the damping factor will be set around 0.85.